robertmcnees/open-my-window/README.md

 ## Secret Management

 At this time I manually enter the API key for OpenWeather via the Azure console after creating the application.

+## Running Locally

+Azure Spring Apps provides 2 pieces of functionality that we need to replicate in a local environment.
+Mainly how services communicate with one another and how external configuration is loaded

+### Service Communication

+The `GeocodeService` in `arbiter` uses a k8s service to find the geocode service.
+If running locally, you will need to specify a variable `geocodeserviceurl` as a build argument.

+Spring Cloud Service Discovery is also used so that the `arbiter` service can call the `forecast` service.
+As such, a service registraton server must be running in the environment that you are deploying to.
+When you are running in Azure Spring Apps, the registration server is provided for you.
+When running locally, you will need to run the module `discoveryserver` in this application.

+The 2 methods were used as a way to demonstrate multiple ways services can communicate in Azure Spring Apps.

+### External Configuration

+Azure Spring Apps provides a configuration service for us out of the box.
+That is not true in our local environments, so we need to supply our own configuration server.
+This config server will be the intermediary between an application that needs external configuration (i.e. `arbiter`) and the configuration (i.e. the GitHub repository).

+The `configserver` module provides this intermediary functionality.'
+This deployment is only required when running locally.

+Similarly, we must tell the `arbiter` application to look for the config server locally.
+To do this set the active profile to local by using the command line argument `-Dspring.profiles.active=local` when running the application.
+This will use the `application-local.properties` file that will tell `arbiter` where to find the `configserver`.